Francesco-Marhel/truthprobe-core/README.md

 ---

-License CC BY 4.0.
+Code is MIT.
+The dictionary bundles in `data/` are CC BY 4.0, like the paper.
 The tools print matrices, margins and distances, and never a
 verdict: the reading belongs to the researcher.